woodrush/lisp-in-life/README.md

 | [print.lisp](print.lisp)                               | [QFT_print.mc](./patterns/QFT_print.mc)                               | [QFT_print_metafied.mc](./patterns/metafied/QFT_print_metafied.mc)                               |

 Pattern files preloaded with various Lisp programs are available here.
-Details of the Lisp programs are explained in the next section.
+Details of the Lisp programs are explained later.
-Detailed statistics such as the running time and the memory consumption are available in the "Running Times and Stats" section.
+Detailed statistics such as the running time and the memory consumption are available in the "Running Times and Statistics" section.

 The patterns can be simulted on the Game of Life simulator [Golly](https://en.wikipedia.org/wiki/Golly_(program)).
-VarLife is an 8-state cellular automaton defined in the [Quest For Tetris](https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life/142673#142673) (QFT) Project, explained in detail in the next section.
-VarLife patterns can be simulated on Golly as well, which requires additional settings.
-Please see [build.md](./build.md) for a detailed description.
+The VarLife patterns can be simulated on Golly as well, which requires additional settings described in [build.md](./build.md).

 ### Descriptions of the Lisp Programs